 - Add new fonts and styles

-For example, when the Coronavirus Crisis hit, was your team able to quickly whip up a landing page and donation form to collect donations?
+For example, when the Coronavirus crisis hit, was your team able to quickly whip up a landing page and donation form to collect recurring donations?
 If not, you may have missed a valuable window during which people first opened their wallets to help.

 For example, many environmentally-oriented organizations will have the opportunity to decide how they want to participate in the Earth Day conversations coming up on April 22.
 Maybe you want to put up a landing page that communicates your organization’s philosophy and what Earth Day means to you, with a CTA to donate.

 For example, what if someone identifies an issue with the page layout that may be affecting whether users complete the form or not?
 The longer you have to go until you get it fixed, the greater the opportunity cost.
 In a time when consumers are more impatient than ever, creating negative experiences on your website may turn people away from your organization.

-You implicitly send the message that your website doesn’t matter – and that even if an employee identifies an opportunity for improvement, it may not matter, because their change may or may not be implemented.
-Over time, employees may tire of the uphill battle they have in realizing fixes and stop elevating them altogether.
+You implicitly send the message that your website doesn’t matter.
+Even if an employee identifies an opportunity for improvement, it may not matter, because their change may or may not be implemented.
+Over time, employees may tire of the uphill battle they have in pointing out issues and stop elevating them altogether.
 This can result in apathy for website issues and even an acceptance of website mediocrity.